Harald-U/istio-handson/workshop/exercise6.md

 ## Mutual authentication with Transport Layer Security (mTLS)

 Istio can secure the communication between microservices without requiring application code changes.
 Security is provided by authenticating and encrypting communication paths within the cluster.
 This is becoming a common security and compliance requirement.
-Delegating communication security to Istio (as opposed to implementing TLS in each microservice), ensures that your application will be deployed with consistent and manageable security policies.
+Delegating communication security to Istio (as opposed to implementing TLS in each microservice) ensures that your application will be deployed with consistent and manageable security policies.

-Istio Citadel is an optional part of Istio's control plane components.
-When enabled, it provides each Envoy sidecar proxy with a strong (cryptographic) identity, in the form of a certificate.
-Identity is based on the microservice's service account and is independent of its specific network location, such as cluster or current IP address.
+Istio provides each Envoy sidecar proxy with a strong (cryptographic) identity, in the form of a certificate.
+This identity is based on the microservice's service account and is independent of its specific network location, such as cluster or current IP address.
+This is called [Secure naming](https://istio.io/latest/docs/concepts/security/#secure-naming).
 Envoys then use the certificates to identify each other and establish an authenticated and encrypted communication channel between them.

+So what is this "mTLS"?

+When you access a web site in your browser using 'https://' you are using TLS.
+Your browser is able to verify the authenticity of the web site you are visiting by validating the TLS certificate that the web site presents.

+In addition to that, mutual TLS (mTLS) enables a server to verify a client's identity because the client needs to present its own certificate to the server, too.
+This is often used in corporate networks to secure access to the WiFi network or in VPN connections.
+The client can validate that it connects to the right server and the server can verify the clients identity.
+This eliminates the possibility of "man in the middle" attacks.

-Citadel is responsible for:
+Istio is responsible for:

 * Providing each service with an identity representing its role.